 ** This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.**

 Last year we bought an extremely expensive though wonderful full curriculum from A Beka.
-We did great with it but this year we decided to select curriculum that best fits T. After all, we are having fun here and focusing more heavily on things he already loves is the best way to get him really involved.
-Here is the break down on what we have chosen for this year.
+We did great with it but this year we decided to select a curriculum that best fits T. After all, we are having fun here, and focusing more heavily on things he already loves is the best way to get him really involved.
+Here is the breakdown of what we have chosen for this year.
 Keep in mind this is books only.
 We use countless other resources which I will tell you all about later.
-For the sake of this post I’m going to stick to the hard copy.
+For the sake of this post, I’m going to stick to the hard copy.

 - Science In The Beginning By Dr. Jay L. Wile

 - Art Lab For Kids By Susan Schwake

 - Write Your Roots By Carol Thaxton, MS

 - The Mystery of History – Volume One By Linda Lacour Hobar

 - Sugar Creek Gang – Books One through Six – By Paul Hutchens

 - Apples Daily Spelling Drills by Susan Kemmerer